Adding a Teenage Driver to Your Insurance Policy

 Insuring a Teen Driver

-Once your teen obtains a learners' permit, he or she should be added to your car insurance policy.
-Since their driving will limited, and would only take place with a licensed driver in the car, there is no charge on your policy until the driver receives a valid driver's license.
+Once your teen obtains a learners' permit, they should be added to your car insurance policy.
+Since their driving will be limited and would only take place with a licensed driver in the car, they will not be rated until they turn 18 years old or receive a valid driver's license (whichever occurs first).

-When your teen obtains a license, simply log on to your account to add him or her as a driver on your policy.
+When your teen obtains a license, simply log in to add them as a driver on your policy.
 You can also call us at 1-800-232-6600, ext.
-4511 to discuss the best coverage options for your family.
+4511, to discuss the best coverage options for your family.

 - Good Student